shaekhhasanshoron/klovercloud-container-platform-setup/README.md

 #### 3.1.6 Install Klovercloud Operator

+There are two ways to install the operator, either from helm chart, or applying the manifests directly,

+**Option 1: Installing through Helm Chart:**

 Follow the variables for here [Klovercloud Operator](https://github.com/klovercloud/klovercloud-charts/blob/master/klovercloud-operator.md#klovercloud-operator)

 Update the variables and apply the helm command.